joe7575/beduino/README.md

 ![screenshot](https://github.com/joe7575/beduino/blob/main/screenshot.png)

 Beduino is a 16-bit microcontroller and development environment with editor, file system, compiler, assembler, and debugger based on the mod vm16.
 The controller can be programmed in a C like language.

 Beside vm16, the mod has no dependencies.
-However, it comes with an I/O modules for techpack.
+However, it comes with I/O modules for techage.

 Support for other technology related games or mods is possible.